sourcebots/docs/content/kit/batteries/charging.md

 1. Press `Start/Enter` to select the "LiPo balance" charging mode.
 2. Press `Start/Enter` to edit the charging current.
 3. The current (bottom left) should start blinking.
 Use the `Inc./Dec.` buttons until it reads 2.2A.
 Press `Start/Enter` to store the value and to begin editing the battery voltage.
 Use the `Inc./Dec.` buttons until it reads 11.1V(3S).
-4. Hold `Start/Enter` for 3 seconds to confirm.
+4. Hold `Start/Enter` for three seconds to confirm.
 The charger will try to detect the battery.
 5. Once the battery has been detected, the screen will show _CONFIRM (ENTER)_.
 Press `Start/Enter` to start charging.

 {{% notice warning %}}